Stuckism: International movement

-In 2000 Regan Tamanui started the first Stuckist group outside Britain in Melbourne, Australia, and it was decided that other artists should be free to start their own groups also, named after their locality.
+In 2000, Regan Tamanui started the first Stuckist group outside Britain in Melbourne, Australia, and it was decided that other artists should be free to start their own groups also, named after their locality.
 Stuckism has since grown into an international art movement of 233 groups in 52 countries, as of July 2012.

 Africa

-Mafa Bamba founded The Abidgan Stuckists in 2001 in Ivory Coast and Kari Seid founded The Cape Town Stuckists in 2008 in South Africa.
+Mafa Bamba founded the Abidgan Stuckists in 2001 in Ivory Coast and Kari Seid founded the Cape Town Stuckists in 2008 in South Africa.

 America

-In 2000, Susan Constanse founded the first US group The Pittsburgh Stuckists in Pittsburgh—the second group to be founded outside the UK.
+In 2000, Susan Constanse founded the first U.S. group the Pittsburgh Stuckists in Pittsburgh—the second group to be founded outside the UK.
 This was announced in the In Pittsburgh Weekly, 1 November 2000: "The new word in art is Stuckism.
 A Stuckist paints their life, mind and soul with no pretensions and no excuses."
-By 2011 there are 44 US Stuckist groups.
-There have been Stuckist shows and demonstrations in the US, and American Stuckists have also exhibited in international Stuckist shows abroad.
-US Stuckists include Ron Throop, Jeffrey Scott Holland, Frank Kozik and Terry Marks.
-There are also 4 Stuckist groups in Canada including The White Rock Stuckists in British Columbia founded by David Wilson.
+By 2011, there were 44 U.S. Stuckist groups.
+There have been Stuckist shows and demonstrations in the U.S., and American Stuckists have also exhibited in international Stuckist shows abroad.
+U.S. Stuckists include Ron Throop, Jeffrey Scott Holland, Frank Kozik and Terry Marks.
+There are also 4 Stuckist groups in Canada including the White Rock Stuckists in British Columbia founded by David Wilson.

 Asia

-Asim Butt founded the first Pakistani Stuckist group, The Karachi Stuckists, in 2005.
-At the end of 2009 he was thinking of expanding The Karachi Stuckists with new members, but on 15 January 2010 he committed suicide.
-In 2011 Sheherbano Husain restarted the group.
+Asim Butt founded the first Pakistani Stuckist group, the Karachi Stuckists, in 2005.
+At the end of 2009 he was thinking of expanding the Karachi Stuckists with new members; however, on 15 January 2010 he committed suicide.
+In 2011, Sheherbano Husain restarted the group.

 The Tehran Stuckists is an Iranian Stuckist, Remodernist and anti-anti-art group of painters founded in 2007 in Tehran, which is a major protagonist of Asian Stuckism.
 In April 2010 they curated the first Stuckist exhibition in Iran, Tehran Stuckists: Searching for the Unlimited Potentials of Figurative Painting, at Iran Artists Forum, Mirmiran Gallery.
 Their second exhibition, International Stuckists: Painters Out of Order, including paintings by Stuckists from Iran, Britain, USA, Spain, South Africa, Pakistan and Turkey was held at Day Gallery in November 2013.
-Although one of the main aspects of Stuckism movement is that "the Stuckist allows him/herself uncensored expression", but The Tehran Stuckists exhibitions in Iran are censored and they are not allowed to exhibit some of their artworks in Iranian galleries.
+Although one of the main aspects of Stuckism movement is that "the Stuckist allows him/herself uncensored expression"; however, the Tehran Stuckists exhibitions in Iran are censored and they are not allowed to exhibit some of their artworks in Iranian galleries.
 The group has also participated in Stuckist exhibitions in Britain, Lithuania and Spain.

 Other Asian Stuckists are Shelley Li (China), Smeetha Boumik (India), Joko Apridinoto (Indonesia), Elio Yuri Figini (Japan) and Fady Chamaa (Lebanon).